Music of the Marvel Cinematic Universe: "Very Full"

 The episode "Lamentis" of Loki features a drinking song (also known as "Jeg saler min ganger") written by Norwegian author Erlend O. Nødtvedt and musician Benedicte Maurseth in Norwegian and English and performed by Tom Hiddleston.
 While Nødtvedt and Maurseth created four verses of the folk song, only one was ultimately used in the episode.
 Hannah Shaw-Williams of Screen Rant commented that while the chorus was "cheerful and upbeat", the verse heard in the episode was "far more melancholy" with poignant lyrics that "captures Loki's self-imposed isolation and loneliness".

-"Watcha Gonna Do (It's Up to You)"
+"Whatcha Gonna Do (It's Up to You)"

 The Agent Carter episode "A Little Song and Dance" begins with a dream sequence that begins in black and white, before transitioning to color in "true Wizard of Oz fashion" for a Broadway-style dance number featuring an original song from composer Christopher Lennertz and lyricist David Zippel, in conjunction with series executive producers Tara Butters and Michele Fazekas.
-Titled "Watcha Gonna Do (It's Up to You)", the song was performed by actors Enver Gjokaj and Hayley Atwell.
+Titled "Whatcha Gonna Do (It's Up to You)", the song was performed by actors Enver Gjokaj and Hayley Atwell.
 On working with Zippel, Lennertz said, "It was such a thrill to collaborate on a song with David.
 His musical style blended well with the jazzy musical tone we were going for, especially on this episode."